-Acceptance criteria collapse the moment a ticket says “user can log in” with no spec for what success, failure, slow network, or expired session actually look like — QA invents their own coverage, engineering ships half the edge cases, and the bug ledger grows.
-These prompts force testability per line, separate happy from negative from non-functional, and produce AC that survive a sprint-planning challenge.
-For the upstream user story this AC will sit under, pair with the MVP scope prompts so you don’t write criteria for features that shouldn’t ship yet.
+Acceptance criteria fall apart the moment a ticket says “user can log in” with no spec for what success, failure, slow network, or expired session look like.
+QA invents its own coverage, engineering ships half the edge cases, and the bug ledger grows.
+The 12 prompts below force testability per line, separate happy from negative from non-functional, and produce AC that survive a sprint-planning challenge.
+For the upstream user story this AC sits under, pair these with the MVP scope prompts so you don’t write criteria for features that shouldn’t ship yet.

 Best for